 Banish Indigestion Naturally

-Indigestion or upset stomach, affects nearly 30 percent of the population.
+Indigestion, or upset stomach, affects nearly 30 percent of the population.
 If you’ve ever experienced excessive gas or bloating, burping, or nausea during or after eating, that’s what we’re talking about.
-The overall feeling is physical discomfort or pain in the upper abdomen.
+The overall feeling is physical discomfort in the upper abdomen.

-Indigestion is not a disease, but rather a set of symptoms that result when our digestive tract is not functioning optimally.
-Some people experience this discomfort every day, while others only have an occasional occurrence.
+Indigestion is not a disease, but rather a set of symptoms that warn us when our digestive tract is not functioning optimally.
+Some people experience this discomfort frequently, while others only have an occasional occurrence.
 Sometimes, heartburn may accompany indigestion.

 Most of the time, indigestion is the result of food, drink, poor eating habits, and lifestyle choices: smoking, stress, eating too fast, drinking too much alcohol, or consuming spicy, fatty, or greasy foods.

 Many nutritional supplements claim to relieve indigestion.
 Which ones work?